rafaelviniciusoliveira/Named-Entities-Reduction-with-Levenshtein-Distance/README.md

 # Named-Entities-Reduction

-This project uses Levenshtein distace to map and reduce the redundant labels
+In previous works, a SpaCy model was traine in orer to identify drug names on legal texts.
+This project uses Levenshtein distace to map and reduce the redundant labels.